palluc/CEBD1260_Project/README.md

 ---
 The jupiter notebook under the folder 'Final' (final_assignment.ipynb) has two questions to answer.

-The **_first part_** of the program classifies data from a cancer diagnostic database to a target variable.
+The **_first part_** of the assignmnent is a program classifies data from a cancer diagnostic database to a target variable.
 The k-nearest neighbors algorithm was used for classifying the data and to find/predict a target attribute for a new observation.

 In the training phase the dataset is split into train data and its target data.